 It’s been over a year since life took such a dramatic turn and terms like social distancing and sheltering in place became part of daily vocabulary.
 Now, as we start to see the light at the end of the tunnel and a return to a greater sense of normalcy, it’s essential to not lose sight of the importance of positive mental health in post-pandemic life.
 The coronavirus has affected everyone in some way.
 Social isolation, sickness, loss, fear, anxiety, and constant change are just a few of the things most people have had to deal with, and it’s taken a tremendous toll on our mental health.

 Even though things seem to be getting “better” as more people are getting vaccinated and social distancing restrictions are being lifted, now is not the time to become complacent about mental health.
 For many, daily life has permanently changed and everyone is still struggling to make sense of everything that has happened in the past year.
-Whether you’re ready to face the future with a new sense of appreciation and resilience or you’re still struggling to come to terms with the loss and change that has impacted your life, we encourage you to reach out to an anxiety therapist who can help.
+Whether you’re ready to face the future with a new sense of appreciation and resilience or you’re still struggling to come to terms with the loss and change that has impacted your life, we encourage you to reach out to an anxiety psychologist who can help.
 Contact Blair Wellness Group in Beverly Hills for treatment for anxiety, depression, trauma, addiction, and more.

 Human beings are social creatures by nature, so it may come as no surprise that limiting social interaction for an extended period of time can have a negative impact on psychological health.
 While many people have been counting down the days until they can plan social events and re-engage with family and friends in person, for some, they may find it difficult or even feel anxious about socializing again after being isolated for such a long time.